insarlab/MintPy/docs/CONTRIBUTING.md

 # Contributing Guidelines

-This document is inspired by similar instructions from ISCE, gdal and jupyterhub.
+This document is inspired by similar instructions from GMT, ISCE, gdal and jupyterhub.
 If you're reading this section, you're probably interested in contributing to MintPy.
 Welcome and thanks for your interest in contributing!

 These are several ways to contribute to the MintPy project:

-* Submitting bug reports and feature requests
+* Submitting bug reports, feature requests on [GitHub issue](https://github.com/insarlab/MintPy/issues)
-* Writing tutorials or jupyter-notebooks
+* Writing/improving documentation, tutorials and jupyter-notebooks
-* Fixing typos, code and improving documentation
+* Fixing typos, bugs in code
 * Writing code for everyone to use

 If you get stuck at any point you can create an [issue on GitHub](https://github.com/insarlab/MintPy/issues) or contact us on the [user forum](https://groups.google.com/forum/#!forum/mintpy).